 Now, I would recommend exploring this wonderful, free course on Udemy.
-I read Moz blogs all the time and they’re a very reputable SEO tracking company, so I think you’ll find this SEO course valuable as it has a lot to do with how Google operates.
+I read Moz blogs all the time.
+As they’re one of the most reputable SEO tracking companies known to the web, you’ll find this SEO course invaluable in learning how Google operates.

 Udemy offers a plethora courses, so if this one doesn’t work for you, not a problem.
 I’ve fished through my fair share of courses and have always come out the better for sticking with it and dedicating the time to learning.
 You can too!

 I’ve been trained senseless…can I build a web site now?